-A forex trading signal is essentially an alert for traders to either entry or exit a position, to either go long or go short.
-Forex signals are often based on specific times and prices, identified through technical or fundamental analysis.
+Forex signals are popular and innovative financial tools that can help you trade forex pairs.
+Forex signals, which are generated either by an automated program or by a trader, identify the best time to enter or exit a trade.
+A forex trading signal is essentially an alert for traders to either enter or exit a position (go long or go short).
+Forex signals are often based on specific times and prices and can be identified through technical or fundamental analysis.
 It is up to the trader to then decide whether or not to act on the signal.

-Forex signals can be defined as “buy” and “sell” suggestions and they provide, in conjunction with technical and fundamental analysis, information on the best time and price to enter a trade and profit from the predicted move in price.
+Forex signals can be defined as “buy” and “sell” suggestions and, in conjunction with technical and fundamental analysis, they provide information on the best time and price to enter a trade and profit from the predicted move in price.

 Understanding when to open or close a trade is key to successful forex trading and is a crucial part of learning how to trade currency pairs.
 Professional traders have years of experience analysing chart patterns and scrutinising current events and news announcements to help them assess when to open or close a forex position.
 Technical analysts will look for signals to guide them when entering and exiting trades.